 Frequently Asked Questions

 The EFBQ qualifies distinctive entrepreneurship and inspires management to excel in a process of continuous improvement.
 The foundation of the EFBQ is the unique Business Qualification StandardⓇ.
-By benchmarking, organizations recognize where they already excel and where there are potential areas for improvement.
-The benchmark for this is not a minimum standard or an average, but are best practices.
+Through benchmarking, organizations recognize where they already excel and where there are potential areas for improvement.
+The EFBQ benchmark used for this is not a minimum standard or an average, but a comparison with best practices.
 The Business Benchmark with 100 selected companies from different branches focuses on continuity, results and value creation.

 When you participate as company:

 - Best Practices Toolbox with distinctive practical examples